argentum1113/Python/README.md

 # Python Karel Codes - Avril Chang:

 Hello, I am Avril Chang and here are the following codes I have made in the following six weeks while following the SC001 course.
-Despite the obstacles, I have managed to grapple onto the basic concepts of Karel.
+Despite the obstacles, I have managed to grapple onto the basic concepts of Python.

 ### Here are the links to my Karel codes: